meilisearch/documentation/learn/configuration/instance_options.md

 ## Configuration file

 Meilisearch accepts a configuration file in the `.toml` format as an alternative to command-line options and environment variables.
+Configuration files can be easily shared and versioned, and allow you to define multiple options.

+**Environment variables can overwrite the configuration file, and command-line options can overwrite environment variables.**

 You can download the configuration file using the following command:

 <CodeSamples id="instance_options_config_file_download_1" />

 Once downloaded, Meilisearch will use it as the default configuration file.
-You will see the it when you launch Meilisearch:
+You will see it when you launch Meilisearch:

 ```
 888b     d888          d8b 888 d8b                                            888